jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 during a lengthy report run, and they will be checked at the appropriate instant by the appropriate layer.
 You get your report, or you don't.

+## exception handling

+Some people view exceptions, or stack traces, as a Bad thing.
+Not so!
+They are wonderfully freeing.
+They give you latitude to give up when a problem turns out to be impossible, and then the rest of the time you return correct results.
+Either satisfy the spec, the contract, or else declare it null and void.

+Knowing when to catch an exception, and when to let it bubble on up the stack can be a bit subtle.
+(In python we use `try` ... `except` to catch.)

+### catch at the bottom

+A low-level utility function like `sqrt` is usually at or near the bottom of the call stack, it is a leaf node.
+Such functions typically may raise errors but they do not catch.
+They have few dependencies, few additional calls.
+Either the pre-conditions were satisfied upon entry, or they weren't.

+### catch near the bottom

+Functions that implement the lower layers of an application may similarly raise, on their own or due to a dep.
+But should they catch?

+Almost always the answer is "no!"
+Here is a pair of (rare) "yes" situations:

+#### extra logging

+The author might find it surprising that a dep raised, and he wants to know about it.
+So he logs it.

+    try:
+        x = shake(input)
+        y = bake(x)
+    except Exception:
+        logger.exception('chicken unavailable')
+        raise
+    z = ...

+Note that we `raise` same exception at the end.
+This is essential!
+A thing we depend on failed, so we must fail, and report that up the call stack.

+We do not ask for `e` using `except Exception -> e:`, and we do not use `logger.error(f'trouble with {e}'`, since the `.exception()` method has it implicitly and will do a fine job of reporting the details.

+#### retry

+Perhaps you have two implementations to try.
+If `bake()` fails, perhaps you could call `fry()`.
+Or you have two XML parsers, each with their own rough edges, so error from one might not imply you'll get same error from the other.
+In such a case you legitimately can "handle" the error, by catching an trying it the other way, in an effort to make good on the contract, on the promise.
+If retry fails, be sure to let that error go up the stack.

+A special case of this approach is to retry calling the _same_ function more than once, in the hopes that a future call will offer a different result.
+There are pitfalls here.